aurule/Sociogram/README.md

 Finished
 -------
 * arbitrary nodes and relationships
-* arbitrary name:value attribute pairs on nodes
+* arbitrary name:value attribute pairs on nodes and relationships
-* drawing! (except subgraph packing)
+* drawing!
 * search nodes by label
-* zooming and panning (except best fit)
+* zooming and panning

 The Future
 ---------